Short Answer (quick read):

 In this article I’ll show the advantages and disadvantages of having your own server on the Internet and if it’s worth to have your own VPS.

-Disadvantages of having your own server
+Disadvantages of having your own self managed vServer

 - Firewall, intrusion detection system etc: In addition to the secure configuration of the applications and the installation of patches, appropriate security software such as a firewall or an intrusion detection system should be installed and safely configured.

 - Monitoring of availability: It can happen that the server fails.
 This can be a hardware defect, a failed update or a targeted attack from outside.
-So you have to use server monitoring software to ensure that all services are available.
+So you have to use monitoring software to ensure that all services are available.
 In the event of a failure, you should consider how quickly you can react to fix the problem.
 Also keep in mind that the failure may happen at night, on the weekend, or during your vacation.

-Advantages of having your own VPS server.
+Advantages of having your own self managed VPS.

-- Operation of any server application: With shared web hosting and managed servers, you have to use the server software provided by the provider.
-Installation of your own server applications, such as, for example, a Redis server, is usually not possible.
+- Operation of any application: With shared web hosting and managed servers, you have to use the software provided by the provider.
+Installation of your own applications, such as, for example, a Redis server, is usually not possible.
 This is also the main reason why some people decide to run their own server.

 - Better performance through individual configurations: Shared web hosting and managed servers usually come with a configuration that can be used flexibly for as many customers as possible.
 Special adjustments are not possible.
-However, if you have the knowledge, you can get a significant performance boost by configuring the server applications while, on the other hand, if you leave the configuration in the factory settings, the shot can backfire: For example, you should make some settings in MySQL in order to get a fast database server.
+However, if you have the knowledge, you can get a significant performance boost by configuring the applications while, on the other hand, if you leave the configuration in the factory settings, the shot can backfire: For example, you should make some settings in MySQL in order to get a fast database.
 Without these adjustments, the MySQL server can be very slow under certain circumstances, slower than with managed servers.

-- Server caching mechanisms: Caching mechanisms are often quite limited with shared web hosting / managed servers.
+- Caching mechanisms: Caching mechanisms are often quite limited with shared web hosting / managed servers.
 As long as you understand your company’s application, you can get a significant performance improvement out of the appropriate caching mechanism.
 Popular caching mechanisms for web applications are e.g. Varnish or Fastcgi-Cache from Nginx.
 However, setting up the caching mechanisms can require some technical knowledge.